 The legal process of getting a divorce is something that is not always easy to navigate.
-A family lawyer, like a family lawyer in Frisco, TX, is someone you can depend on to get the ball rolling and keep everything flowing towards your end goal.
+A family lawyer, someone you can depend on to get the ball rolling and keep everything flowing towards your end goal.
 However, the journey towards a dissolution may start, not with a petition for divorce, but with a legal separation.
 Find out the differences between these two processes and what each may mean in your case.

 A Legal Separation Does Not Always Lead to Divorce

 Some states require legal separation before a divorce action can be brought.
 This entails the parties entering into a legal separation agreement wherein they express their intent to live in separate residences and move forward with independent lives.
 There may also need to be a formal agreement between the parties concerning a temporary splitting of assets, debts, and children.
 One spouse may have to pay the other spousal support while separated.
 A legal separation does not have to end in divorce.
 In some cases, couples may take the time to work out their issues and return to a shared residence.
 Other times, the couple may just remain legally separated and continue with life.